aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pdf-to-eml/_index.md

 otherformats: EMAIL MSG PST OST OFT EML EMLX MBOX ICS VCF
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert PDF to EML using Python" h2="PDF to EML conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert PDF to EML using Python" h2="PDF to EML conversion in your Python Applications without installing Microsoft Outlook." >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2 class="heading-border">Why Convert PDF to EML format via Python?</h2>

+Converting PDF to EML format via Python is essential for transforming PDF documents into a format compatible with email systems.
+This conversion enables seamless sharing, storage, and email integration, making it valuable for document management, collaboration, and communication within Python applications.

+<h2 class="heading-border">How Aspose.Total for Java can help in JSON to DXF Conversion?</h2>

-For a Python developer, who is trying to add a PDF to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+For Python developers seeking to incorporate PDF to EML conversion in their applications, the [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API streamlines the process.
+This comprehensive API bundle covers various formats, including Email, Images, and Microsoft Word.
+Notably, the Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, part of Aspose.Total for Python via .NET, simplify this conversion using Python.
+It involves two steps: initially, loading the PDF and rendering it as HTML with Aspose.Words for Python via .NET, followed by loading the converted HTML with Aspose.Email for Python via .NET and saving it in EML format.
+This approach facilitates seamless PDF to EML conversion within Python applications.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Convert PDF to EML in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert PDF to EML in Python?" %}}

 - Open the source PDF file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
 So your PDF file is converted to HTML at the specified path